Vascularisation: Age-related macular degeneration

 In persons who are over 65 years old, age-related macular degeneration is the leading cause of severe vision loss.
 A subtype of age-related macular degeneration, wet macular degeneration, is characterized by the formation of new blood vessels that originate in the choroidal vasculature and extend into the subretinal space.

 Choroidal neovascularization

 In ophthalmology, choroidal neovascularization is the formation of a microvasculature within the innermost layer of the choroid of the eye.
 Neovascularization in the eye can cause a type of glaucoma (neovascularization glaucoma) if the new blood vessels' bulk blocks the constant outflow of aqueous humour from inside the eye.

 Cardiovascular diseases

 Cardiovascular disease is the leading cause of death in the world.
-Ischemic heart disease develops when stenosis and occlusion of coronary arteries develops, leading to reduced perfusion of the cardiac tissues.
-There is ongoing research exploring techniques that might be able to induce healthy neovascularization of ischemic cardiac tissues.
+Ischemic heart disease develops when stenosis and occlusion of coronary arteries develops, leading to reduced perfusion of the cardiac tissue.
+Induction of neovascularization of ischemic cardiac tissues therefore has therapeutic potential.